Statistical description of galaxy clusters in Finzi model of gravity: Thermodynamic equations of state of the system

-The total internal energy of the system of galaxies can be calculated using the basic definition, $ U = F + T S$.
-Substituting the values of free energy (\ref{13}) and entropy (\ref{14}), the relation for internal energy in terms of the new clustering parameter takes the form
+The total internal energy of the interacting system of galaxies can be calculated using the basic definition, $ U = F + T S$.
+Upon substituting the values for free energy ($F$) (\ref{13}) and entropy ($S$) (\ref{14}), the relation for internal energy of the system in terms of the new clustering parameter takes the form

-The graphical representation of the effect of the New clustering parameter on the internal energy function for the system of galaxies can be visualized in Fig. \ref{fig3}.

-Similarly we can calculate the pressure caused by the particles within the system utilizing the fundamental definitions $P=-\bigg(\frac{\partial F}{\partial V}\bigg)_{T,N}$.
-The pressure of the system takes the form:
+Figure (\ref{fig3}) shows the graphical visualization of the effect of modified clustering parameter $b_n$ on the internal energy function of the system of galaxies interacting gravitationally. \\ The equation of the pressure caused by the particles in the system can be obtained utilizing the fundamental relations $P=-\bigg(\frac{\partial F}{\partial V}\bigg)_{T,N}$.
+Using relation (\ref{13}), the pressure of the system takes the form: